d-kens/mobilevit-flask-api/README.md

-## Image Classification API
+## A Simple MobileViT Image Classification API

 ### Overview

-This Flask application serves as an API for image classification using a pre-trained deep learning model.
-It allows users to upload images and receive predictions about the class of the image, such as whether it depicts a type of plant disease or is considered healthy.
+This Flask application serves as an API for image classification using a pre-trained deep learning model, MobileViT.
+It allows users to upload tomato leaf images and receive predictions about the class of the image, such as whether it depicts a type of plant disease (early blight, late blight or septoria leaf spot) or is considered healthy.

 ### Components